Golf Blog Feature

 Vokey SM7 Review

-So now we are on to the review about how the clubs are made and what makes these clubs so special.
 There's a lot to love about the Vokey wedges and not a lot to dislike.
-Since the first SM launched they've continually improved the club through the ranges to make them more suitable to different shots as well as different types of golfers.
-If you don’t want to splash out on the latest SM7 you can still pick up brand new earlier clubs for a cheaper price like the SM6 – see latest prices here.
-There’s still all the various options of loft and bounce and the guide to grinds above still applies through the ranges.
+Since the first SM launched they've continually improved the club through to make them more suitable for different shots as well as different types of golfers.
 Bob Vokey has been a pioneer of wedges for many years now - gone are the days when us golfers just carry a SW and PW in the bag for around the green!

-For the SM7 range this has been moved to be perfectly positioned for each wedge, loft and bounce option in the range.
+For the SM7 range, this has been moved to be perfectly positioned for each wedge, loft and bounce option in the range.
 This means that each club is perfectly balanced for the required shot.
-The lower the club the lower the centre of gravity giving the same feel of shots regardless of the swing.
+The lower the club the lower the center of gravity giving the same feel of shots regardless of the swing.

-Here at reachthegreen.com we're always intersted in what the worlds top golfers are hitting and the latest trends.
-Whether its pro golfers balls or clothing to putters we all want to know whats in the bag.
-Titleist sponsor a number of golfers on tour including Jordan Speith, Justin Thomas and popular crazy panted Brit Ian Poulter.
+Here at reachthegreen.com we're always interested in what the world's top golfers are hitting and the latest trends.
+Whether it's balls being played by professionals, or clothing, or putters we all want to know what's in the bag.
+Titleist sponsor a number of golfers on tour including Jordan Speith, Justin Thomas and Ian Poulter.
 These players all carry multiple Vokey wedges in their bag and all hit the Titleist Pro V1x ball.
 It's important to remember that the ball is just as important as the club.
 Pairing the softer Pro V1x ball with a high loft wedge will really help you get more spin and control on the ball, especially in the bunker and tight to the green where you need it most.

-Jordan carries 4 wedges with him all for different approach shots.
-Here's whats in his bag and a quote about why he uses them -
+Jordan carries 4 wedges for different approach shots.
+Here's what's in his bag and a quote about why he uses them -

 Justin feels the same way about these clubs and Bob Vokey and his team as Jordan does.
 Here's what's in his bag and a quote from him for Titleist.

-What I find interesting about Justin Thomas is his option for a K-Grind in the higher loft compared to Speith who hits the very flat L grind at a 60 degree loft – Thats some skill to hit such a low bounce at such a high loft.
-As you can see from above the difference is quite startling between 2 of the worlds top golfers in the about of bounce they’ve opted for.
-This really helps to show how selecting the right wedge for your game is really important rather than just selecting the latest flashy club to be released.
+What I find interesting about Justin Thomas is his option for a K Grind in the higher loft compared to Speith who hits the L Grind at a 60-degree loft.
+That takes some real skill to play such high loft with so little bounce.
+As you can see from above, even the best players in the world find what works best for them, not just what others are doing.
+This really helps to show how selecting the right wedge for your game is really important.

-Through his site you can order a small selection of the SM7 club with your own options.
-These do however come at quite a price and I’d only recommend them for the serious golfer!
-You can chance varying options such as a choice of shafts, grips and even engraving on the back of the club.
-I personally think this is probably a step to far for most golfers but I can see how a personal message on the back of the club would make a nice gift.
-This is done via a part of Titleist called wedge works and used to only be available for the sponsored golfers on tour - but now everyone get get these options.
+Through the Vokey website, you can customize your SM7, however the costs might not be worth it to most player.
+However, if you want to control the specs, you can choose varying options such as a choice of shafts, grips and even engraving on the back of the club.
+It's costly, but I can see how a personal message on the back of the club would make a nice gift.
+This is done via a service of Titleist called WedgeWorks and used to only be available for the sponsored golfers on tour - but now everyone can purchase these options.

 Loft and lie adjustments and swing weight adjustments -

-These are the options for the really technical golfer who's looking for a really specific option.
-There’s various different options to select and you can customise every little detail until you have the perfect club for your game.
-Again this is comes at a price and would only be recommended for a very low handicaper who really understands how the changes will effect the club.
+These are the options for the really technical golfer who's looking for a specific custom loft and lie.
+There are various options to select and you can customize every little detail until you have the perfect club for your game.
+Again this comes at a price and would only be recommended for a very low handicapper who really understands how the changes will affect the club.

-This is more a design option for the back of the club face and doesn't effect the performance f your wedge.
-Laser etching can get you up to 20 letters on selected clubs, Hand stamping and paint fill comes with a wider range of options including a choice of letters, designs and different colours.
-This is the option for a nice present for someone maybe for a retirement or major birthday.
+This is more a design option for the back of the club face and doesn't affect the performance of your wedge.
+Laser etching can get you up to 20 letters on selected clubs.
+Hand stamping and paint fill comes with a wider range of options including a choice of letters, designs, and different colors.
+This is the option for a nice present, maybe for a retirement or major birthday.
 I'm personally tempted to get one with #Reachthegreen laser etched on the shaft....

-Our own personalisation – brass colour with white sculls
+Our own personalization - brass color with white skulls

-Other customisations – There’s a few other options you can have which are more standard things like a choice of shafts and grips.
+Other customizations - There are a few other options you can have which are more standard things like a choice of shafts and grips.